mvhenten/ellipsize/README.md

 last full word instead of somewhere in the middle - especially if there are very few characters remaining.

+## N.B.
+Major version change

+As of 1.x, ellipsize honors the max length including the ellipsize char.
+This means you get exactly _n_ characters, including the ellipse.

 ## Why make a module for something sooo simple

 Off by one errors.